Lepchenko given four-year ban for doping

 It is a second doping offence for the Uzbek-born player, who switched allegiance to the United States in 2007, but it is being treated as her first violation for the purpose of punishment as she was deemed not to have been at fault in the previous case.

-In 2016, Lepchenko was among a number of athletes from various sports who tested positive for Meldonium, which saw her fellow tennis player Maria Sharapova banned.
+In 2016, Lepchenko was among a number of athletes from various sports who tested positive for Meldonium, which saw her fellow tennis player Maria Sharapova banned, but was deemed to "bear no fault or negligence" by the International Tennis Federation.